sirfonzie/INF2004_LAB5/README.md

     float sum = 0;

     while(true) {
-        xReceivedBytes = xMessageBufferReceive( /* The message buffer to receive from. */ xControlMessageBuffer,        /* Location to store received data. */ (void *) &fReceivedData,      /* Maximum number of bytes to receive. */ sizeof( fReceivedData ),      /* Ticks to wait if buffer is empty. */ portMAX_DELAY );              /* Wait indefinitely */
+        xReceivedBytes = xMessageBufferReceive(
+            xControlMessageBuffer,        /* The message buffer to receive from. */ (void *) &fReceivedData,      /* Location to store received data. */ sizeof( fReceivedData ),      /* Maximum number of bytes to receive. */ portMAX_DELAY );              /* Wait indefinitely */

-            sum -= data[index];            // Subtract the oldest element from sum data[index] = fReceivedData;   // Assign the new element to the buffer sum += data[index];            // Add the new element to sum index = (index + 1) % 4;       // Update the index- make it circular
+            sum -= data[index];            // Subtract the oldest element from sum data[index] = fReceivedData;   // Assign the new element to the data sum += data[index];            // Add the new element to sum index = (index + 1) % 4;       // Update the index- make it circular